pnnl/ConStrain/docs/paper.md

 # Acknowledgements

-ConStrain was developed at the Pacific Northwest National Laboratory, and was funded under contract with the U.S. Department of Energy (DOE).
+ConStrain was developed at the Pacific Northwest National Laboratory and was funded under contract with the U.S. Department of Energy (DOE).
 It is actively being developed as an open-source project.

 # References